Helen Achilleos explains how to recognise the signs and offers advice on dealing with a workplace bully

 Understanding the profile of a workplace bully is the first fundamental step in dealing with a workplace bully effectively.

 Despite the facade that such people put up, bullies have low self-confidence and low self-esteem, and thus feel insecure.
 The things a workplace bully values the most is power and status and are preoccupied with dominating other people and the workplace bully goes to wage war on anyone they view as being a threat.
 Bullies seethe with resentment and anger and the conduits for release of this inner anger are jealousy and envy.

-The target is seen as a threat who, must first be controlled and subjugated, and if that doesn’t work, …eliminated.
+The target is seen as a threat who must first be controlled and subjugated, and if that doesn’t work, …eliminated.
 In most cases, the bullying follows a two-phase procedure.
 Phase one is control and subjugation through intimidation and isolation of the target.
-When this fails, phase 2 is elimination of the target.
+When this fails, phase two is the elimination of the target.

 Tactics used by the Bully

-Isolation: is the most emotionally painful experience a mentally healthy person can endure and is the primary tactic used.
+This is the most emotionally painful experience a mentally healthy person can endure and is the primary tactic used.
 It is the bully’s most powerful and most harmful weapon.
-The bully can deceive Management and HR by appearing charming and helpful while the victim appears emotional and angry not realising this is release of pent-up anger as a result of the constant hypervigilance not knowing when the bully is about to strike again.
+The bully can deceive management and HR by appearing charming and helpful while the victim appears emotional and angry not realising this is the release of pent-up anger as a result of the constant hypervigilance of not knowing when the bully is about to strike again.

-Anger: is one of the mechanisms by which abusers control their targets.
-By tapping in to and obtaining an inappropriate release of pent-up anger the bully plays their master stroke and casts their victim as villain.
+This is one of the mechanisms by which abusers control their targets.
+By tapping into and obtaining an inappropriate release of pent-up anger the bully plays their master stroke and casts their victim as a villain.

 The Only Way to Stop A Serial Bully is Exposure

 What bullies fear most is the exposure of their inadequacy and being called publicly to account for their behaviour and its consequences.